God helps those who help themselves: Ancient Greece

 The sentiment appears in several ancient Greek tragedies.
 Sophocles, in his Philoctetes (c.
 409 BC), wrote, "No good e'er comes of leisure purposeless; And heaven ne'er helps the men who will not act."

 Euripides, in the fragmentary Hippolytus Veiled (before 428 BC), mentions that, "Try first thyself, and after call in God; For to the worker God himself lends aid."
 In his Iphigeneia in Tauris, Orestes says, "I think that Fortune watcheth o'er our lives, surer than we.
 But well said: he who strives will find his gods strive for him equally."

 A similar version of this saying "God himself helps those who dare," better translated as "divinity helps those who dare" (audentes deus ipse iuvat), comes from Ovid's Metamorphoses, 10.586.
 The phrase is spoken by Hippomenes when contemplating whether to enter a foot race against Atalanta for her hand in marriage.
 If Hippomenes were to lose, however, he would be killed.
 Hippomenes decides to challenge Atalanta to a race and, with the aid of Venus, Hippomenes was able to win the race.

 The same concept is found in the fable of Hercules and the Wagoner, first recorded by Babrius in the 1st century AD.
 In it, a wagon falls into a ravine, or in later versions becomes mired, but when its driver appeals to Hercules for help, he is told to get to work himself.
 Aesop is also credited with a similar fable about a man who calls on the goddess Athena for help when his ship is wrecked and is advised to try swimming first.
 It has been conjectured that both stories were created to illustrate an already existing proverb.

 The French author Jean de La Fontaine also adapted the first of these fables as Le chartier embourbé (Fables VI.18) and draws the moral Aide-toi, le ciel t'aidera (Help yourself and Heaven will help you too).
 A little earlier, George Herbert had included "Help thyself, and God will help thee" in his proverb collection, Jacula Prudentum (1651).
 But it was the English political theorist Algernon Sidney who originated the now familiar wording, "God helps those who help themselves", apparently the first exact rendering of the phrase.
 Benjamin Franklin later used it in his Poor Richard's Almanack (1736) and has been widely quoted.

-Jewish Scripture
+Hebrew Bible

-Several passages within the Tanakh imply a predispondence for blessing amongst those who work for themselves, including:
+Several passages within the Tanakh imply a predispondence for blessing amongst those who work diligently for God, including: